biodash/biodash.github.io/content/codeclub/08_pivoting/index.md

 -   Describe differences in long data vs wide data.
 -   Identify scenarios where it might be helpful to have data in one format over another (longer vs. wider).
--   Use the functions pivot_longer() and pivot_wider() to reshape data.
+-   Use the functions `pivot_longer()` and `pivot_wider()` to reshape data.
 -   Use NHANES data to address whether blood pressure values vary in a predictable way with successive measurements.

 ------------------------------------------------------------------------

 ## Intro: The Shape Of A Dataset

-A single set of data can somtimes be stored in different ways, or in other words, it can have different shapes.
+A single set of data can sometimes be stored in different ways, or in other words, it can have different shapes.
 Below is a small example.
 It's a hypothetical dataset that stores the number of visitors at each of two parks over a long weekend, and we'll look at two different versions of it...

 ### Wide Format